WemXPro/documentation/developers/services.md

     }
 ```

-In case you want to store passwords, API keys or other sensitive data, you can add "encrypted" before the key so encrypted::example::hostname
+In case you want to store passwords, API keys or other sensitive data, you can add "encrypted" before the key i.e. encrypted::example::hostname where example is the same of the service, and hostname is the key

 This will encrypt the data entered by users in the form, and store it in the database as encrypted.
 At retrieval, the data is decrypted.